Trombidiformes

-The Trombidiformes are a large, diverse order of mites.
+Trombidiformes is a large, diverse order of mites.

 Taxonomy

 In 1998, Trombidiformes was divided into the Sphaerolichida and the Prostigmata.
 The group has few synapomorphies by which it can be defined, unlike the other major group of acariform mites, Sarcoptiformes.
 Its members include medically important mites (such as Demodex, the chiggers, and scrub-itch mites) and many agriculturally important species, including the spider mites (Tetranychidae).
 The superfamily Eriophyoidea, traditionally considered members of the Trombidiformes, have been found to be basal mites in genomic analyses, sister to the clade containing Sarcoptiformes and Trombidiformes.

 The 2004 classification retained the two suborders, comprising around 125 families and more than 22,000 described species.